Best Things to Do in Marrakech, Morocco

 Jemaa el fna

-Jemaa El Fna is an iconic public square that offers a unique and immersive cultural experience for visitors.
-As soon as you step foot into the square, you are immediately enveloped in a lively atmosphere filled with music, food, and storytelling.
-From street performers to food vendors and local artisans, the square is a hub of activity that captures the essence of Moroccan culture.
-Be sure to visit Jemaa el Fna during the evening hours when the square comes alive with the glow of lights and the sounds of music and laughter.
-It’s an unforgettable experience that you don’t want to miss!.
-The square is a popular tourist attraction and has been designated as a UNESCO World Heritage Site
+Jemaa El Fna is an iconic public square in Marrakech.
+As soon as you step foot into the square, you are immediately flooded with a lively atmosphere filled with music, food, and storytelling.
+From street performers to food vendors and local artisans, it is a great representation of Moroccan culture.

-On Jemaa el Fna you see many captive animals such as snakes, monkeys and birds for entertainment and photo props.
+Note: On Jemaa el Fna you see many captive animals such as snakes, monkeys and birds for entertainment and photo props.
 It is important to note that animal welfare concerns have been raised about the treatment of animals in Jemaa el Fna and in other similar places where animals are used for entertainment.
 We think all visitors should consider these concerns.
 And in our opinion this should not be (financially) supported in any way.

 Jemaa El Fna